 Structured interview is a standardized interview process that comes with several advantages and disadvantages.
 It is a quantitative research process, that has been employed in every survey research and can be presented in the same way.
 The aim of the whole approach is to make sure that the interview has been presented in the same manner.
 Keep reading this post to know more about the research method and procedure.

 What are Structured interviews and what you must know about them!

+Structured interview meaning can be understood by its name itself.
 A structured interview is where all the questions have been prepared from beforehand.
 This is different from unstructured interview where there is hardly any specific set of questions that is predetermined and that the interviewer will be able to change all questions at whatever time they want to follow up questions depending on the responses of the interviewee.
 In a structured interview, the same category of questions is asked and they are prepared before the interview.
 Here variations of responses are minimal and very less open-ended questions are asked.
 A neutral role is played by the interviewer and he is very friendly and casual in the process.
 At the same time the interviewer does not open up his opinion in the session.
 There are also several ways in which you have to conduct the structured interviews.
 You can do them on the internet on Skype or use computer programs.
 Videophones can also be used.

 Types of Structured Interviews:

 Structured interview questions could be open as well as close ended.
 The close ended questions will ask all respondents for the right piece of information and could also require the respondent to maybe choose the right list of alternatives.
 If we are considering a close ended question, it could be something like “are you taking drugs recently?
 They could be prescribed or not” and here the person who is responding shall say yes or no. Literally there shall not be any room for further elaboration.

-Open ended questions: Open ended questions happen to those which can be answered in several ways.
+Open ended questions happen to those which can be answered in several ways.
 The respondent will have to elaborate and give you thoughtful answers.
 An open minded question that interviewers may also ask you include “can you talk about the symptoms that you have been experiencing in the last few weeks.
 The respondent will also list the symptoms they want to talk about and will not limit themselves to a couple of responses.

 Process of Structured Interview:

 Before you start a structured interview, you will have to check and make sure that you have clarified the focus as well as the objective of the whole interview.
 In other words, what happens to become the focus of the interview and what are your goals?
 You will have to check and figure what method you will be using to conduct the interview.
 If you want, you may also come with a schedule which contains a list of all the questions that you will be asking during the interview.